 Scholarship: Create scholarship, including the completion and submission of one review article or case report and one original research article.
 This additional requirement further prepares the resident for a successful career in clinical pharmacy and/or academics.

 Service: Contribute a required service component of eight hours per year.

-Staffing: Complete the program staffing requirement of one week of orientation and training followed by one weekend day per month.
+Staffing: Complete the program staffing requirement of orientation and training followed by one weekend day per month.